altfatterz/learning-kubernetes/certifications/KCSA/03-kubernetes-security-fundamentals.md

       # defines the maximum number of audit log files to retain
       - --audit-log-maxbackup=5
     ```
-  - Webhook backend, which sends events to an external HTTP API
+  - `Webhook backend`, which sends events to an external HTTP API
 - `Audit policy` defines rules about what events should be recorded and what data they should include.

+Each request can be recorded with an associated stage.
+The defined stages are:

+- `RequestReceived` - The stage for events generated as soon as the audit handler receives the request, and before it is delegated down the handler chain.
+- `ResponseStarted` - Once the response headers are sent, but before the response body is sent.
+This stage is only generated for long-running requests (e.g. watch).
+- `ResponseComplete` - The response body has been completed and no more bytes will be sent.
+- `Panic` - Events generated when a panic occurred.

 ```yaml
 apiVersion: audit.k8s.io/v1 # This is required.